Wizard Spider: Modus operandi

-PRODAFT wrote a technical report on them that described their attacks and organisation.
+PRODAFT wrote a technical report describing their attacks and organisation.
 Attacks usually begin by sending large amounts of spam to targets in order to trick victims into downloading malware.
 They use Qbot and SystemBC malware, as well as writing their own.
 A separate team pinpoints valuable targets and uses Cobalt Strike to attack them.
 If they gain control of the system, they deploy ransomware.

 They have simultaneously transferred Bitcoin from Ryuk and Conti ransomware attacks into their own wallets, implying they are carrying out several attacks using different malware.

 They are very security conscious and do not openly advertise on the darknet.
 They will only work with or sell access to criminals they trust.
 They are known to belittle their victims via a leak site.
 The leak site is also used to publish data they have stolen.

 Intelligence agencies say that the group does not attack targets in Russia, nor do key figures travel outside the country for fear of being arrested.
-Their software is programmed to uninstall itself if it detects that the system uses the Russian language or if the system has an IP address in the former Soviet Union.
+The Irish Times reports Wizard Spider software is programmed to uninstall itself if it detects that the system uses the Russian language or if the system has an IP address in the former Soviet Union.
+However, research by PRODAFT found the majority of SystemBC-infected machines to be within Russia (20.5%).

 Russia is suspected of tolerating Wizard Spider and even assisting them.